Mastodon

 Virginia Senator Suhas Subramanyam (D-32nd) continues to vote in opposition to the right to life, collective speech rights, and self-defense rights.
 He opposes even the simplest and most essential regulations that would help ensure trustworthy elections.
 And what does he plan to do about the economy, inflation, and the national debt?
 I don’t know.
 He hasn’t told us.

 Mike Clancy (R) is running as a doctrinaire modern Republican, focusing on human rights and fiscal responsibility.
 Sounds good.
 But there are few concrete policy proposals and no clear plan for how to accomplish his goals.
-He also appears to be a fairly “Trumpy” candidate, judging by his political commentary, but is softening his rhetoric in the campaign.
+He also appears to be a fairly “Trumpy” candidate, judging by his political commentary, but has softened his rhetoric in a transparent effort to appeal to the voters of our moderate district.
 Even so, the choice is clear.

 Vote Mike Clancy for Virginia’s 10th District seat in the U.S. House of Representatives.